shoebodh/hydrusR/README.md

 Also check out the package RHydrus that attempts to convert the original FORTRAN code to C and create a more native HYDRUS1D package in R. https://github.com/mespe/RHydrus

-installation
+Installation

-devtools::install_github("shoebodh/hydrusR", ref = '')
+devtools::install_github("shoebodh/hydrusR", ref = "")